 What do Reddit users really think about Progressive pet insurance?

-Reddit users generally have a positive view of Progressive’s pet insurance.
-About 70% of the comments we reviewed were favorable.
-Many people appreciate the helpful customer service and smooth claims process.
-Some users, however, mention coverage limits and occasional denials tied to pre-existing conditions.
+Reddit sentiment skews positive for Progressive's pet insurance, as 70% of comments were favorable.
+Users appreciate helpful customer service and smooth claims processing.
+Some mention coverage limits and denials tied to pre-existing conditions.

 Does Progressive cover pre-existing conditions for pets?